mohammadhosseinparsaei/Data-Analysis-of-JNPs/README.md

 -	Nanoparticle Concentration (mg/ml): Concentration of nanoparticles in milligrams per milliliter.
 -	Hemolysis1 (%), Hemolysis2 (%), Hemolysis3 (%): Hemolysis percentages from three repetitions at each concentration.

-The data in this file is for examining the extent of red blood cell lysis upon exposure to different concentrations of nanoparticles.
+The data in this file is used to examine the extent of red blood cell lysis upon exposure to different concentrations of nanoparticles.

 #### 3. **In vitro Cytotoxicity Assay Data:**
 File's name: `In vitro cytotoxicity assay.csv`